Claudia Poll

-Claudia María Poll Ahrens (born 21 December 1972) is a former Costa Rican swimmer who competed in the 200 m to 800 m freestyle events.
-She is Costa Rica's only Olympic gold-medalist, having won the country's first Olympic gold medals at the 1996 Olympics in the 200 meter freestyle.
+Claudia María Poll Ahrens (born 21 December 1972) is a Costa Rican-Nicaraguan former swimmer who competed in the 200 m to 800 m freestyle events.
+She is Costa Rica's only Olympic gold-medalist, having won the country's first Olympic gold medal at the 1996 Olympics in the 200 meter freestyle.
+Claudia also competed at the 2000 Olympics, where she won two bronze medals.
 She is a multiple national record holder in the freestyle events.

-Her sister, Silvia, won Costa Rica's first Olympic medal, the silver medal, at the 1988 Games.
-As of 2021, Claudia and Silvia are the only Costa Ricans to have won a medal at an Olympics.
-Claudia also competed at the 2000 Olympics, where she won two bronze medals.

-Moreover, she was the first person from Central America to win a gold medal, and the only person to do so, until the 2008 Olympic Games when Irving Saladino of Panama won a gold medal.
+She is the first person from Central America to win an Olympic gold medal.
+She was the only to do so until the 2008 Olympic Games when long jump athlete Irving Saladino of Panama won a gold medal.

 Career

 Claudia Poll began swimming in 1979 under coach Francisco Rivas and quickly became one of the best in Central America, winning many regional titles.

 At the 1996 Atlanta Olympics she won the gold medal in the 200 m freestyle event.
 The win was the first gold medal for Costa Rica in the Summer Olympic Games.
 It was a surprising win because she beat the favorite German Franziska van Almsick.
-Dagmar Hase, also from Germany, won the bronze.
+Dagmar Hase from Germany won the bronze.

 In 1997, she was named by Swimming World Magazine as the Female Swimmer of the Year.

 At the Sydney 2000, Poll continued with her medal run and won two bronze medals.
 In Athens 2004, she just missed out on the 400 m freestyle final, finishing ninth in the heats.

 In 2002, she was given a four-year doping ban after a failed test for norandrosterone, a metabolite the steroid nandrolone.
-Her ban was later reduced by FINA to two years.
+Her ban was later reduced by FINA (International Swimming Federation) to two years.
 Poll claimed that the test and sampling methods were flawed and protested her innocence.

 At the 2006 Central American and Caribbean Games, she set the Games Records in the 200 and 400 freestyles (2:00.19 and 4:15.01), bettering the time her sister Silvia set at the 1986 Central American and Caribbean Games.

 Poll served as a swimming analyst for the U.S. Telemundo network's Spanish-language coverage of the 2012 Summer Olympics in London, though she and most of the Telemundo broadcast crew performed their duties at the network's studios in Hialeah, Florida, accompanied by video provided by Olympic Broadcasting Services.